mmucklo/DtcQueueBundle/README.md

 - Various safety checks for things such as stalled jobs, errored jobs
    - Allows for reseting stalled and errored jobs via console commands
       - If automated, limits can be placed on the number of retries
+- Admin interface with an optional performance graph

 Supported Queues
 ----------------